trofi/trofi.github.io.gen/posts/267-diving-into-an-ipa-gcc-bug.md

 specialized `do1.constprop()` `BAD` branch.
 The edge marked with `Bug!` is the actual bug here.

-To summarise the `ipa-cp` pass once again it consists of 3 steps:
+To summarize the `ipa-cp` pass once again it consists of 3 steps:

 - collect information around known call sites of the functions ("jump functions")